-- in case of a creditor's claim, the claim is well founded, continues to meet the test referred to in "Substantive tests" and as of the date of court hearings remains outstanding; and - in case of a debtor's claim, any of the tests referred to in "Petition by the company" are met, it must rule on the commencement of substantive insolvency proceedings and instigate supervision (the first compulsory insolvency stage).
+- in case of a creditor's claim, the claim is well founded. continues to meet the test referred to in "Substantive tests" and as of the date of court hearings remains outstanding and the debtor is proved to be showing "signs of bankruptcy"; and - in case of a debtor's claim, any of the tests referred to in "Petition by the company" are met, it must rule on the commencement of substantive insolvency proceedings and instigate supervision (the first compulsory insolvency stage).